jubatus/website/source/en/idl_support.rst

 All Clients Are Available
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 We provide clients of all existing service in four languages mentioned above.
-Clients are available of from `Downloads section of GitHub <https://github.com/jubatus/jubatus/downloads>`_.
+Clients are available of from `download page <http://download.jubat.us/files/clients>`_.